+In this post, you’ll learn how to stop email being hacked?
 Email is broadly used as a form of business communication tool and overall it is a highly effective term in our life.
-As we deal the business in the email hence we need to secure our email from the hackers.
+As we deal with the business in the email hence we need to secure our email from the hackers.

-Hackers will always send fake emails with malicious links to employee inbox’s of any companies.
+Hackers will always send fake emails with malicious links to the employee inbox of any companies.
 By clicking those malicious links all important information will be hacked by the hackers.
 This article gives simple steps to make your email more secure and safe and simple to stop email hackers.

 Archive Emails frequently to stop email hackers